luigifusco/Anomalous/README.md

-# ANOMALOUS
+# A faster approach to ECG analysis in emergency situations
-This is the official repository of the Anomalous project for the 2020 "Progetto di Ingegneria Informatica" exam.
+This is the official repository of the "A faster approach to ECG analysis in emergency situations" project for the 2020 "Progetto di Ingegneria Informatica" exam.
 The authors are:
 - Luigi Fusco (10601210)
 - Ian Di Dio Lavore (10580652)